 This entry is inspired by conversations and discussions that occurred during the recent British Ecological Society Macroecology Special Interest Group meeting in Oxford (7-8 July 2016).
 Macroecologists often rely on data collected by other people, which can be compiled into large databases covering wide areas and many species.
 These data are becoming increasingly available, but it is not always straightforward to find them.
 There is much potentially valuable information out there, but if we do not know about it then its value is “wasted”.
 So I decided to put together a list of resources I have used or know about.
 This a non-(yet)comprehensive list which includes databases describing trait data for terrestrial vertebrate species.
 Because I work mostly with mammals, there is probably a better representation of mammalian sources.
-The databases listed here are “freely” available (although some are appendices in subscription journals which may require to request copies from the authors).
+The databases listed here are “freely” available (although some are appendices in subscription journals which may require requesting copies from the authors).
 All include data from multiple species, generally describe several traits, and some provide data from multiple locations or reflect multiple records per species.

 Please feel free to add comments to this entry or email me if you know about additional resources that could be added.
 This list is work-in-progress and it would be great to make it better.
 For now, I am hoping it may be useful for others; if nothing else, it has helped me organize my own folders.